Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Numerical Method

 \section{Numerical Method}

 In this section, we outline the numerical method used to solve the dual formulation in Theorem~\ref{thm: dual problem}.
-We will use and adapt the methods presented in \cite{guo2022calibration} and \cite{guo2022joint} for ease of implementation.
-We first remark, as in \cite{guo2022calibration} and \cite{guo2022joint}, that in order to compute the supremum in \ref{thm: dual problem}, we must solve an HJB equation for a given $\lambda$, and then update the $\lambda$ using an optimisation algorithm.
-To speed up the convergence, we compute the gradients with respect to $\lambda$ of the dual objective function. \begin{lemma} Suppose Problem~\ref{prob: primal} is admissible, and define the dual objective function as
+We will use and adapt the methods presented in \textcite{guo2022calibration} and \textcite{guo2022joint} for ease of implementation.
+Analogously to those two works, in order to compute the supremum in \ref{thm: dual problem}, we must solve an HJB equation for a given $\lambda$, and then update the $\lambda$ using an optimisation algorithm.
+To speed up the convergence, we compute the gradients with respect to $\lambda$ of the dual objective function. \begin{lemma} Suppose Problem~\ref{prob: primal} is admissible and define the dual objective function as

 Then the gradients of the dual objective function are given by